Digital library: Copyright and licensing

 There is a dilution of responsibility that occurs as a result of the distributed nature of digital resources.
 Complex intellectual property matters may become involved since digital material is not always owned by a library.
 The content is, in many cases, public domain or self-generated content only.
 Some digital libraries, such as Project Gutenberg, work to digitize out-of-copyright works and make them freely available to the public.
 An estimate of the number of distinct books still existent in library catalogues from 2000 BC to 1960, has been made.

 The Fair Use Provisions (17 USC § 107) under the Copyright Act of 1976 provide specific guidelines under which circumstances libraries are allowed to copy digital resources.
 Four factors that constitute fair use are "Purpose of the use, Nature of the work, Amount or substantiality used and Market impact".

 Some digital libraries acquire a license to lend their resources.
-This may involve the restriction of lending out only one copy at a time for each license, and applying a system of digital rights management for this purpose (see also above).
+This may involve the restriction of lending out only one copy at a time for each license, and applying a system of digital rights management for this purpose.

 The Digital Millennium Copyright Act of 1998 was an act created in the United States to attempt to deal with the introduction of digital works.
 This Act incorporates two treaties from the year 1996.
 It criminalizes the attempt to circumvent measures which limit access to copyrighted materials.
 It also criminalizes the act of attempting to circumvent access control.
 This act provides an exemption for nonprofit libraries and archives which allows up to three copies to be made, one of which may be digital.
 This may not be made public or distributed on the web, however.
 Further, it allows libraries and archives to copy a work if its format becomes obsolete.